 Differentiation of supravalvar aortic stenosis from valvular and subvalvular variety

-Murmur of subvalvular aortic stenosis is unlikely to radiate to the carotids.
+Murmur of subvalvular AS is unlikely to radiate to the carotids.
 Murmur of supravalvar aortic stenosis may radiate more to the right carotid.
 Murmur of valvular aortic stenosis radiates to both carotids.

 Ejection click is in favour valvular aortic stenosis.